 The best way to balance comfort and efficiency is to use data rather than assumptions.
 Key data points:

-- Comfort complaints.
-Track them by zone, time, and type.
-Patterns in complaints often reveal systemic issues (a zone that is always too cold may have a controls problem, not a setpoint problem).
+- Comfort complaints and thermal comfort surveys.
+Track complaints by zone, time, and type.
+Patterns often reveal systemic issues (a zone that is always too cold may have a controls problem, not a setpoint problem).
+We also recommend conducting periodic thermal comfort surveys to proactively identify issues before they become complaints.

 - Temperature and humidity monitoring.
 Spot checks do not tell you what is happening when nobody is looking.
 Continuous monitoring reveals overnight temperature swings, weekend setback recovery issues, and zones that consistently miss setpoints.